nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-09-the-day-google-killed-the-pixel-4a.md

 {% include figure.html url="2025_01_09/exclamation.png" description="seems subtle, but if you play a lot of RPGs this will constantly make you think you have a pending quest" %}

 * users trying to redeem their $50 credit with Google are being forced to submit significant amounts of personal information to [Payoneer](https://old.reddit.com/r/Pixel4a/comments/1hwkhj5/what_is_this_payoneer_thing/), a highly legitimate trustworthy corporation that definitely won't sell or abuse my personal data or lose it in a leak eventually; **Update**: Payoneer requires a social security number.
 You should not give it to them. ~~If you're not a US citizen, this also means that you have _no way_ to redeem the $50 offer.~~ UPDATE: It seems that non-US citizens can indeed redeem the offer.
 But you likely still have to violate your own privacy by entrusting a bunch of personal data to a sketchy third party.

+* users trying to redeem their $100 discount on a Google Pixel device from the Google Store cannot combine the discount with any other discount (including most store sales, incentives, and employee discounts), must wait sometimes weeks to receive their discount code, and got bait-and-switched by a $100 price raise on most Google Store devices the day after the email announcement went out (after folks selected the $100 discount option, but before they received a discount code, effectively nullifying the discount completely)

 The icing on the cake?
 The [only way to disable OTA is via developer options](https://old.reddit.com/r/Pixel4a/comments/1hxa9s0/forced_to_do_the_new_update/).
 Which is fine for me, as I already take this precaution on many devices to vet updates for serious errors before I install them.
 Unfortunately it isn't something I can easily communicate to less technical folks I know who still use the 4a.